aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/mail-merge/populate-with-data-online/_index.md

 ## REST API

-The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/MailMerge/ExecuteMailMergeOnline) lets you call this REST API directly from a browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/MailMerge/ExecuteMailMergeOnline) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

-You can also use cURL command-line utility to test this REST API.
-The following are a few examples of using cURL.
+You can use `cURL` command-line tool to easily interact with Aspose.Words web services.
+The following example demonstrates how to make calls to Cloud API with cURL.

 **Case 1**: MailMerge Template

-You can use a sample **Input Document** [SampleMailMergeTemplate.docx](/words/mail-merge/SampleMailMergeTemplate.docx) and a sample **Mail Merge Data** [SampleMailMergeTemplateData.txt](/words/mail-merge/SampleMailMergeTemplateData.txt).
-The **Output Document** would be as follows: [TestPostDocumentExecuteMailMerge.docx](/words/mail-merge/TestPostDocumentExecuteMailMerge.docx).
+Feel free to download and explore sample input [SampleMailMergeTemplate.docx](/words/mail-merge/SampleMailMergeTemplate.docx), [SampleMailMergeTemplateData.txt](/words/mail-merge/SampleMailMergeTemplateData.txt) and output [TestPostDocumentExecuteMailMerge.docx](/words/mail-merge/TestPostDocumentExecuteMailMerge.docx) files that are designed to act as a demonstration and let you to figure out the details quickly.

 {{< nosnippet >}}
 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}